ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 ## 1.1 Historical Context & Motivation

 Virginia's colonial land patents are a cornerstone resource for scholars studying settlement patterns, the political economy of plantation agriculture, and Indigenous dispossession in the seventeenth and eighteenth centuries.
 Yet the spatial dimension of these sources remains under-exploited: most patents survive only as narrative metes-and-bounds descriptions in printed abstract volumes such as *Cavaliers and Pioneers* (C&P) [@Nugent1979_cavaliers3].
 Without geographic coordinates, historians and archaeologists cannot readily visualise how land ownership evolved or test hypotheses with modern Geographic Information System (GIS) tools.
 Creating a machine-readable, georeferenced version of C&P would unlock new quantitative approaches to long-standing questions about colonial Virginia's social and environmental history.

 Digitising and geo-locating the abstracts, however, is notoriously labor-intensive.
 Even professional GIS analysts can spend several hours per grant reconciling archaic place-names, inconsistent spellings, and low-resolution boundary calls.
 Recent breakthroughs in large language models (LLMs) suggest a new pathway: language-driven spatial reasoning where a model reads the patent text and predicts latitude/longitude directly or with minimal tool assistance.
-This study explores whether state-of-the-art LLMs can shoulder that burden accurately and cheaply enough to matter for digital history.
+This study explores whether current-generation LLMs can shoulder that burden accurately and cheaply enough to matter for digital history.

 ## 1.2 Problem Statement

 Despite the promise of LLMs, their ability to extract usable coordinates from early-modern archival prose had not been systematically evaluated prior to this work.
 Key uncertainties addressed in this study included:

-* Could a model trained mostly on contemporary text understand seventeenth-century toponyms and bearing conventions?
+* Could large language models trained mostly on contemporary text understand seventeenth-century toponyms and bearing conventions?
 * Would providing API-based tools (e.g., Google Places search) materially improve accuracy relative to a pure text approach?
-* How did model predictions compare to the professional GIS benchmark in both error and cost?
+* How did model predictions compare to professional GIS workflows [@Bashorun2025_gis], deterministic pipelines such as the GeoTxt Stanford NER geoparser [@karimzadeh2019geotxt], neural geoparsers like Mordecai-3 [@halterman2023mordecai], and other heuristic benchmarks in both error and cost?

 Addressing these questions required a rigorously annotated test bench that blended historical sources, modern GIS ground truth, and controlled prompt engineering.
 The methodological design seeks to embody principles of rigorous and responsible GeoAI research, as outlined by Li et al. [@Li2024_geoai] and detailed further in §2.4.